Brian Kimmins: Military career

 Kimmins was born in Hendon, Middlesex (now North London), the son of psychologist Charles William Kimmins and Dame Grace Kimmins.
 He was the older brother of Anthony Kimmins.

-After attending and later graduating from the Royal Military Academy, Woolwich on 28 September 1917, Kimmins was commissioned as a second lieutenant into the Royal Field Artillery of the British Army, during the latter phases of World War I.
+After graduating from the Royal Military Academy, Woolwich on 28 September 1917, Kimmins was commissioned as a second lieutenant into the Royal Field Artillery of the British Army, during the latter phases of the First World War.

-After the War he served in India and Egypt and became Aide-de-Camp to the High Commissioner for Egypt and the Sudan in 1928.
-He became adjutant at the Royal Military Academy, Woolwich in 1930 and brigade major for the 49th (West Riding) Infantry Division's 147th Infantry Brigade in 1935.
+After the war he served in India and Egypt and became aide-de-camp to the High Commissioner for Egypt and the Sudan in 1928.
+He relinquished this assignment in October 1929 and became adjutant at the Royal Military Academy, Woolwich, in 1930 and brigade major for the 49th (West Riding) Infantry Division's 147th Infantry Brigade in 1935.
 He then attended the Staff College, Camberley from 1938 to 1939.

-He served in World War II initially as a General Staff Officer with the British Expeditionary Force in France before becoming an instructor at the Staff College in 1940.
-He was appointed Deputy Director of Military Training at the War Office in 1941 and became a Brigadier on the General Staff of Southern Command in 1942.
-He became Commander Royal Artillery for the Guards Armoured Division in 1943 and Director of Plans for South East Asia Command in 1944.
+Kimmins served in the Second World War, initially as a General Staff Officer with the British Expeditionary Force in France before becoming an instructor at the Staff College in 1940, and with it came the acting rank of lieutenant colonel (which was made temporary in November).
+He was then, after being promoted to the acting rank of colonel and brigadier in December 1941, appointed Deputy Director of Military Training at the War Office in London from December 1941 until May 1942 when he became a Brigadier on the General Staff of Southern Command from May until November.
+He became Commander, Royal Artillery for the Guards Armoured Division in 1943 and Director of Plans for South East Asia Command in 1944.
 He was finally Assistant Chief of Staff at the Headquarters of the Supreme Allied Commander South East Asia in 1945.
-On 24 February 1945 he was promoted to the rank of major-general.
+On 24 February 1945, towards the end of the war, he was promoted to the rank of major general.

-After the Second World War he became Chief of Staff at Headquarters Combined Operations in 1946 and Director of Quartering at the War Office in 1947.
+After the Second World War Kimmins became Chief of Staff at Headquarters Combined Operations in 1946 and Director of Quartering at the War Office in 1947.
 He was appointed General Officer Commanding Home Counties District and GOC 44th (Home Counties) Infantry Division in 1950 and Director of the Territorial Army and Cadets in 1952.
-His last appointment was as General Officer Commanding Northern Ireland District in 1955.
+His last appointment was as General Officer Commanding Northern Ireland District in 1955, which saw him promoted to lieutenant general.
+He then retired from the army, after over forty years of military service, in August 1958.

-Kimmins retired in 1958.
-He died at the Somerset Nuffield Hospital in Taunton on 15 November 1979, leaving a wife and three children.
+He died at the age of 80 the Somerset Nuffield Hospital in Taunton on 15 November 1979, leaving a wife and three children.